two people on header title pyramid with an eye in the centre

 grants approval

-• Modest termly grants to help with the education of children at junior or secondary school.
+• Modest termly grants of around £1,000 to help with the education of children at junior or secondary school.

-• Modest one-off grants to help with the cost of text books or equipment for children transitioning into further education.
+• Modest one-off grants of up to £500 to help with the cost of text books or equipment for children transitioning into further education.

 • qualification criteria